robust-rosin/robust/doc/testcase.md

       d.
 Standard file names for our added code are: **test/bug_witness.cpp** or **test/bug_witness.py** (the header goes to **include/package_name/bug_witness.h**).
 This will help any code transformation tools using the benchmark later to distinguish the testing code from the actual code.

-3. In the bug description file add the field "reproduction:" under the bug part, in which you can mention an important decisions you made in the reproduction process.

-4. You can commit to the branch while you are working, as usual.
+3. You can commit to the branch while you are working, as usual.
 You need to move the code to the container to test whether the test case actually fails.
 Start the container, switch the directory to the repo, pull, and checkout the right branch.
 This is an example (of coruse your sessions will vary wildly):

     ```
     bugzoo container launch robust:b4dc23c